Pilaki

-Pilaki is a style of Turkish meze and may refer to several dishes that are cooked in a sauce made out of onion, garlic, carrot, potato, tomato or tomato paste, sugar, and olive oil.
-Beans prepared in this style (fasulye pilaki, with white beans, or barbunya pilaki, with borlotti beans) are served cold, garnished with parsley and slices of lemon.
+Pilaki is a style of meze and may refer to several dishes that are cooked in a sauce made out of onion, garlic, carrot, potato, tomato or tomato paste, sugar, and olive oil.
+Beans used in this style are white beans, or borlotti beans.
+They are served cold, garnished with parsley and slices of lemon.
 Fish pilaki is also a popular recipe.
 In Greek cuisine, this style is known as plaki.
 In Bulgarian cuisine the name is "plakiya".